Dead House: Production

 Filming for Dead House took place in Italy under the title Beautiful People.
-The movie marked Amerigo's feature film debut.
+It was Amerigo's feature film debut.
 British actor Kate Davies-Speak was brought in to play as Elena, the matriarch of the Pontecorvo family.

 Release

 The film screened during July 2014 at the 10th Grossmann Fantastic Film and Wine Festival in Slovenia, under the title Beautiful People.
 It continued to screen at film festivals such as Fantafestival under this name until it received a title change to Dead House for its 2018 release in the United States through Wild Eye Releasing.

 Reception

-HorrorNews.net reviewed the film under its original and US release titles, with both reviewers noting that the movie had a lot of graphic violence.
+HorrorNews.net reviewed the film under its original and US release titles, with both reviewers noting that the film had a lot of graphic violence.
 James Perkins of Starburst praised the film for its blend of genres, as well as for its acting.
-Modern Horrors felt that the movie "may be uneven, but that doesn’t mean it isn’t good.
+Modern Horrors felt that the film "may be uneven, but that doesn’t mean it isn’t good.
 This is NOT a traditional zombie flick."
-Nick Rocco Scalia of Film Threat was critical of the movie, writing that it "might bring to mind something like the bikers/zombies/heroes fracas of the second half of George Romero’s Dawn of the Dead, but Dead House has none of that classic film’s wit, substance, finely wrought human drama, or beautifully orchestrated mayhem."
+Nick Rocco Scalia of Film Threat was critical of the film, writing that it "might bring to mind something like the bikers/zombies/heroes fracas of the second half of George Romero’s Dawn of the Dead, but Dead House has none of that classic film’s wit, substance, finely wrought human drama, or beautifully orchestrated mayhem."